Comparison of Chernobyl and other radioactivity releases: Chernobyl compared with Tomsk-7

-The very short-lived isotopes such as 140Ba and 131I were absent from this mixture, and the long-lived 137Cs was only at a small concentration.
+The very short-lived isotopes such as 140Ba and 131I were absent from this mixture, and the long-lived 137Cs was at a small concentration.
 This is because it is not able to enter the tributyl phosphate/hydrocarbon organic phase used in the first liquid-liquid extraction cycle of the PUREX process.
 The second cycle is normally to clean up the uranium and plutonium product.
-In the PUREX process some zirconium, technetium, and other elements are extracted by the tributyl phosphate.
-Due to the radiation induced degradation of tributyl phosphate the first cycle organic phase is always contaminated with ruthenium (later extracted by dibutyl hydrogen phosphate).
-Because the very short-lived radioisotopes and the relatively long-lived caesium isotopes are either absent or in low concentrations the shape of the dose rate vs. time graph is different from Chernobyl both for short times and long times after the accident.
+In the PUREX process, some zirconium, technetium, and other elements are extracted by the tributyl phosphate.
+Due to the radiation induced degradation of tributyl phosphate, the first cycle organic phase is always contaminated with ruthenium (later extracted by dibutyl hydrogen phosphate).
+Because the very short-lived radioisotopes and the relatively long-lived caesium isotopes are either absent or in low concentrations, the shape of the dose rate vs. time graph is different from Chernobyl, both for short times and long times after the accident.

-The size of the radioactive release at Tomsk-7 was much smaller, and while it caused moderate environmental contamination it did not cause any early deaths.
+The size of the radioactive release at Tomsk-7 was much smaller, and while it caused moderate environmental contamination, it did not cause any early deaths.

 Chernobyl compared to Fukushima Daiichi

 Chernobyl compared with the Goiânia accident

 While both events released 137Cs, the isotopic signature for the Goiânia accident was much simpler.
 It was a single isotope which has a half-life of about 30 years.
-To show how the activity vs. time graph for a single isotope differs from the dose rate due to Chernobyl (in the open air) the following chart is shown with calculated data for a hypothetical release of 106Ru.
+To show how the activity vs. time graph for a single isotope differs from the dose rate due to Chernobyl (in the open air), the adjacent chart is shown with calculated data for a hypothetical release of 106Ru.

 Chernobyl compared with the Three Mile Island accident

 Three Mile Island-2 was an accident of a completely different type from Chernobyl.
+However, both accidents have vague similarities.

-Chernobyl was a design flaw-caused power excursion causing a steam explosion resulting in a graphite fire, uncontained, which lofted radioactive smoke high into the atmosphere; TMI was a slow, undetected leak that lowered the water level around the nuclear fuel, resulting in over a third of it shattering when refilled rapidly with coolant.
+Chernobyl was a design flaw-caused power excursion causing a steam explosion resulting in a graphite fire, uncontained, which lofted radioactive smoke high into the atmosphere; TMI was a slow, undetected leak – caused by the technical malfunction of a pilot-operated relief valve – which lowered the water level around the nuclear fuel, resulting in over a third of it shattering when refilled rapidly with coolant.

+Similar to Chernobyl, operator error played a role but did not directly cause the accident.
+Both accidents had grueling and costly cleanup efforts.
+Chernobyl and TMI's unaffected reactors were restarted and continued operation until 2000 and 2019, respectively.

 Unlike Chernobyl, TMI-2's reactor vessel did not fail and contained almost all of the radioactive material.
+Containment at TMI was not breached.
+On the day of the accident, a small "hydrogen burn" occurred inside the reactor building, but it was not enough to affect normal operation of the reactor.

-Containment at TMI did not fail.
-A small quantity of radioactive gases from the leak were vented into the atmosphere through specially designed filters under operator control.
+Following the accident, an estimated 44,000 Ci (curies) of radioactive gases – particularly Krypton-85 – from the leak were vented into the atmosphere through specially designed filters under operator control.
 A government report concluded that the accident caused no increase in cancer rates for local residents.